shwang/shwang.github.io/recommended.md

 The conventional narrative tells us that the fact that rich people tend to have more educated kids is a sign that we don't have a true meritocracy.
 Because if it were a true meritocracy, wouldn't rich and poor folks have equal chance at good educations?

-Daniel Markovits argues that all of these problems are at least related to natural consequences of meritocracy.
+Daniel Markovits argues that all of these problems are at least related to natural consequences of true meritocracy.
+Therefore, we must reform meritocracy itself.

-You can learn about Markovits's provocative alternative narrative in [this Atlantic article](https://www.theatlantic.com/magazine/archive/2019/09/meritocracys-miserable-winners/594760/).
+You can learn about Markovits's provocative alternative narrative in [this Vox article](https://www.vox.com/policy-and-politics/2019/10/24/20919030/meritocracy-book-daniel-markovits-inequality-rich).

 ## Tribe by Sebastian Junger